 PMI VectorLink has worked in close collaboration with the NMCP and Liberian Institute of Biomedical Research (LIBR) to build local capacity for laboratory analysis of mosquito samples.
 Currently, laboratory analyses are being conducted by NMCP and LIBR staff at LIBR facilities.
 Following training in 2018, staff began conducting enzyme-linked immunosorbent assays (ELISAs) to determine sporozoite infection rates among mosquitoes collected in 2015 and beyond.

-- Build national and local capacity for entomological monitoring and laboratory analyses of mosquito samples.
+- Build national and local capacity in laboratory analyses of mosquito samples through on-site training and supervision;

 Success stories from PMI VectorLink Liberia